Dog Training in Los Angeles and Behavior Modification: Case Study

 I was so sick to my stomach I literally wanted to throw up when I heard this story.
 It is the height of negligence, irresponsibility and shame to do more harm than good especially when there is another’s life on the line.

-Traditional dog “training” is a euphemism for aversion, punitive, coercive, force based or a yank and crank style.
-It is also practiced by “trainers” that do not believe in education or science as there is a plethora of scientific studies to go along with why positive reinforcement is more effective, and builds a stronger bond with your pet.
-Please note “Modern based training” sounds very new age like or not real, it should preferably be referred to as the science of dog training or science based dog training.
-Otherwise known as educated dog training, practicing and studying ethology, psychology, cognitive ethology, dog training, evolution, physiology, neurobiology, sociology, learning theory and animal husbandry.
+Traditional dog “training” is a euphemism for aversion, punitive, coercive, force-based or a yank and crank style.
+It is also practiced by “trainers” that do not believe in education or science as there are a plethora of scientific studies to go along with why positive reinforcement is more effective and builds a stronger bond with your pet.
+Please note “Modern based training” sounds very new age like or not real, it should preferably be referred to as the science of dog training or science-based dog training.
+Otherwise known as educated dog training, practicing and studying ethology, psychology, cognitive ethology, dog training, evolution, physiology, neurobiology, sociology, learning theory, and animal husbandry.
 The statement “Celebrity trainer Cesar the Dog Whisperer” should read, reality television show host.
 He does little by the way of dog “training”.
 Unless you consider flooding, learned helplessness, alpha rolls, dominance theory, forcing or scaring the daylights out of dogs, “training”?
-Forceful, traditional, punitive trainers were very cutting edge in the 1940’s.
-Modern based trainer through the advent of education and scientific studies, understand the most effective and efficient ways of modifying a behavior and training a dog while increasing the bond and love between a guardian and pet.
+Forceful, traditional, punitive trainers were very cutting edge in the 1940s.
+Modern based trainer through the advent of education and scientific studies, understand the most effective and efficient ways of modifying behavior and training a dog while increasing the bond and love between a guardian and pet.
 Punitive trainers do not accomplish this, are very confrontational, stressful and their practices are inefficient, inhumane and not founded by science.
 It would be helpful if CPDT’s and CDBC’s took more of a concrete, stance and really voiced their opinions more bluntly to try and rid the industry of traditional style “trainers” for the benefit of pets and their guardians.
-It is very sad that here in Miami many of the veterinarians are not only clueless as to positive reinforcement and the benefits, but are actively advertising and displaying aversive, force based trainers in their practices.
+It is very sad that here in Miami many of the veterinarians are not only clueless as to positive reinforcement and the benefits but are actively advertising and displaying aversive, force-based trainers in their practices.
 We try to educate them and the public daily.